Last Updated on Dec 6, 2022 by Aradhana Gotur

 CAGR = [(Value of the fund at the end of the tenure/value of the fund at the beginning) ^ 1/n] – 1

-So, if you invest Rs 5 lakh for five years after which the value of your investment is Rs 7 lakh, the CAGR would be calculated as follows:
+So, if you invest Rs 5 lakh for 5 yrs after which the value of your investment is Rs.
+7 lakh, the CAGR would be calculated as follows:

 CAGR = [(7,00,000/5,00,000)^⅕] – 1 = 6.96%

-So, this CAGR shows that your investment of Rs 5 lakh earned an average annual return of 6.96% for five years, to amount to Rs 7 lakh at the end of your investment horizon.
+So, CAGR shows that your investment of Rs.
+5 lakh earned an average annual return of 6.96% for five years, amounting to Rs.
+7 lakh at the end of your investment horizon.

 Application of CAGR